Mirza Najaf Khan: Death

-He died on April 26, 1782, after serving Mughal throne for forty two years.
+Najaf Khan died on April 26, 1782, after serving Mughal throne for forty two years.

-He started to suffer long bouts of fever and illness immediately after as he was appointed Vakil-i-Mutlaq or regent of Mughals in 1779 at the age of 42.
+He started to suffer long bouts of fever and illness immediately after he was appointed Vakil-i-Mutlaq, or regent, of Mughals in 1779 at the age of 42.
 Court rumors had started against the rise of this Shia courtier.
 Kahir-ud-Din Illahabadi wrote in Ibratnama that Najaf Khan became close to eunuch Latafat Ali Khan who regularly supplied Najaf Khan with wine and dancing girls.
 Najaf became obsessed with an experienced prostitute introduced by Latafat.
-Nafaj spent much of his time drinking with this prostitute, until he fell seriously sick, feverish and weak to the extent "it could no longer be cured treated".
+Nafaj spent much of his time drinking with this prostitute, until he fell seriously sick, feverish and weak to the extent "it could no longer be cured or treated".
 In reality his time in sickness was spent in "pain and suffering, spitting blood".

+Mirza Najaf Khan had an adopted son Saif-ud-Daula Nawab Najaf Quli Khan, a Rathore Rajput who had converted to Islam from Hinduism.
+After Mirza Quli's death, there was a dispute about his possessions as he left no child to inherit them.
+Mirza Quli's widow, a sister of Ghulam Kadir, requested emperor for her adopted son on Mirza's position of deputy wazir but this claim was rivaled by Mirza Shafi Khan who had a great army and considerable resources in the Mughal court, Mirza was also the closest of relatives to Najaf.

 Tomb of Mirza Najaf Khan

-Mirza Najaf Khan's Tomb near Safdarjung Airport lies closer to the Tomb of Safdarjung in the Lodi Gardens.
+Mirza Najaf Khan's Tomb near Safdarjung Airport lies near to the Tomb of Safdarjung in the Lodi Gardens.
 It is an uncompleted tomb.
 Set in a lush modern landscaped garden, this tomb is inside an enclosed boundary.
 There is a beautifully ruined entrance to the tomb complex set at a distance from the base platform of the tomb.
 In the middle of the area enclosed by the boundary, lies a large and beautiful square red stone platform with another smaller platform on top with a flat roof and no dome.
 Inscription marked grave of Mirza Najaf Khan and his daughter, Fatima (died 1820 CE), are inside two marble cenotaphs.